 How to get Tattooed Safely During COVID-19

 COVID-19 is spreading rapidly around the world and people are doing their best to take the proper safety precautions including tattooists.
-Here’s how to get tattooed safely during Covid-19 post lockdown in your country.
+We’re all having to learn to live with new restrictions and new normals on what seems like a day to day basis at the moment but life does and should go on so here’s how to get tattooed safely during Covid-19 post lockdown in your country.

 The pandemic has caused us to shift our schedules and rethink certain activities, such as getting tattooed.
-However, while some may think to reschedule their appointments, others have waited months to get tattooed by their favorite artist and want to do what they can to get tattooed while staying safe.
-In the event that you’re getting tattooed soon, we’ve rounded up some of our best tips for How to get Tattooed Safely During COVID-19 and keeping your artist safe.
+However, while some may think to reschedule their appointments, others have waited months to get tattooed by their favorite artist.
+They want to do what they can to get tattooed while staying safe.
+In the event that you’re getting tattooed soon, we’ve rounded up some of our best tips.
+How to get Tattooed Safely During COVID-19 whilst keeping you and your artist safe.

 IF YOU’RE SICK, STAY HOME